nicpenning/Nessus-ES/README.md

 - Add Index Template (How To)
 - Add Index Pattern (How To)
 - Add Searches, Visualizatoins, and Dashboards
+- Have full coverage of ECS across as many fields possible.

 Feel free to contribute!